 3. Python, Windows .NET, QT, and JS code frameworks so that custom applications easily and naturally communicate across the broker.

-The Parlay Broker is a a message broker at the center of communications.
+The Parlay Broker is a message broker at the center of communications.
 Via a discovery process, the broker holds the discovered information from each connected application adapter and protocol so that each JSON message can be routed to its associated target.
 Targets are Items with ID's, and each Item has Commands and Properties.
 Any Item in the system can communicate to another Item because of the Broker.

 Parlay breaks down communications to the following: